Cabo in November: Weather, Things to Do and Travel Tips

 Weather in Cabo in November

-While it’s not roasting hot like in August and September, the average temperature is much higher than, say, January in Cabo
+While it’s not roasting hot like in August and September, the thermometer is definitely higher than, say, January in Cabo.

-There’s also plenty of sunshine in Los Cabos in November – so It will feel like a proper hot sunny beach vacation.
+There’s also plenty of sunshine in Los Cabos in November (around 11 hours a day) – so it will feel like a proper hot and sunny beach vacation.

 Does it rain in Cabo in November?

-In fact, it’s one of the driest months in the region.
+November, in fact, is one of the driest months of the year.

-But Cabo’s entire hurricane season is not nearly as wet or bad as in the Caribbean and the East Coast USA.
-Plus, in Cabo, stormy weather usually only occurs in September (sometimes in late August).
+Technically, yes.
+But Cabo’s entire hurricane season normally isn’t as wet or bad as in the Caribbean or the USA’s east coast.
+And serious storms usually happen only in September (sometimes in late August).

 Water temperature in Cabo in November